hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 <img src="../img/vim_save.png" width="600">
 </p>

-Hit <kbd>Enter</kbd> to save.
 After you have saved the file, the total number of lines and characters in the file will print out at the bottom left-hand section of the screen.

 <p align="center">
 <img src="../img/vim_postsave.png" width="600">